HYUTS/HYUTSbrary/README.md

 # (DID NOT WORK) HYUTSbrary
-Custom library for use with my Nodejs projects through npm
+Attempted to create a library in which I could import into nodejs with npm